Korean or Japanese: Which One to Learn?

 Hangeul comprises 40 alphabets, including 5 consonants and 11 vowels.
 It excludes double consonants, which include around 7 characters.

-The strokes in Hangeul are necessary and formed based on the vocal organ.
+Strokes in Hangeul are necessary and are formed based on the vocal organ.
 It makes it easier to read and write than in the Japanese language.

-As a result, learning Korean writing and reading is much easy.
-The Korean language now has only one writing system — Hangul, a vastly logical alphabet.
+As a result, learning Korean writing and reading is easy.
+The Korean language now has only one writing system—Hangul, a vastly logical alphabet.

-To learn Japanese, however, one must learn Kanji to read it.
+However, to learn Japanese, one must learn Kanji in order to read it.
 Kanji can be found in books, signage, restaurant menus, and computers.

 You do not have reasons to learn Mandarin characters in Korean.
 Thus, learning Japanese writing and reading can be more complex than studying Korean.